Wednesday, June 30, 2010

 Although this book is geared for parents, the practical applications can be used by anyone who desires to communicate with others in a God-honoring manner.
 I particularly like the chapter on music.
 The application questions at the end of each chapter could greatly aid a book study.

 Gospel-Powered Parenting: How the Gospel Shapes and Transforms Parenting by William P. Farley - This was another book I purchased several months ago that I thought Megan and I would benefit from and enjoy.
-Initially I misunderstood a couple of Farley's statements in his introduction.
+Initially, I misunderstood a couple of Farley's statements in his introduction.
 They sounded as if the spiritual depth and sincerity of parents, particularly that of fathers, determined whether children became vibrant Christians or people who lacked faith.
 I got the impression that if you just followed Pastor Farley's parenting methods, all would be good with your kids.
-However, this is not want Pastor Farley is saying at all.
+However, this is not what Pastor Farley is saying at all.
 He clearly states that it is God who opens our eyes.
 Farley is merely stating that parents who keep the gospel message of Jesus Christ at the center of their lives have the answer to all parenting situations.
 We must proclaim this message to our children at all times.

 Gospel-Powered Parenting was not what I expected.
-I thought I was purchasing a how-to book that would give me lots of practical advice, but what I received was much better - a 230 page book with not only lots of practical advice, but a theology book on parenting.
+I thought I was purchasing a how-to book that would give me lots of practical advice, but what I received was much better - a 230-page book with not only lots of practical advice but a theology book on parenting.
 Like the Book of Ephesians, the first half of Gospel-Powered Parenting is more doctrinal and the second half is more practical.
-We must first have a clear understanding of who God is, who we are and what our roles are as parents, before we can be effective fathers and mothers.
+We must first have a clear understanding of who God is, who we are and what our roles are as parents before we can be effective fathers and mothers.
 This is what the book provides, not worldly counseling, but the gospel of grace and truth.

 Gospel-Powered Parenting is written from a conservative perspective grounded on the Word of God so if you are not a Christian or you possess some liberal views, you will probably not like this book.
 If you believe spanking children is child abuse, that submission is a curse word, that babies are little angels who do not sin, and that we are all going to Heaven, this book might flat out bother you.
 Be that as it may, I would still highly recommend that you read Farley's book.
 Pastor Farley is a humble man who admits that he is far from perfect.
 I really appreciated his openness and his focus on fatherhood.
 Although I do not agree with everything I read in Gospel-Powered Parenting, I feel it is the best book I have ever read on building the right kind of families.
 I highly recommend it.

 A Sweet and Bitter Providence: Sex, Race, and the Sovereignty of God by John Piper - A Sweet and Bitter Providence is Pastor Piper's newest release and is a short book that examines the Book of Ruth.
 Like the Book of Ruth, Piper's book consists of only four chapters - Sweet and Bitter Providence, Under the Wings of God, Strategic Righteousness and May My Redeemer Be Renowned.
 I chose to read this book because I wanted to read an examination of a specific book of the Bible, but not a volume as heavy as the recent commentary of Ephesians I finished.
 I do not want to give the impression that this book does not discuss deep matters.
-It does, but you do not need do be an academic to understand Dr. Piper's interpretation of what the Book of Ruth communicates.
+It does, but you do not need to be an academic to understand Dr. Piper's interpretation of what the Book of Ruth communicates.
 Pastor Piper introduces A Sweet and Bitter Providence with seven reasons why you might want to read the book.
 He concludes the book by turning the reasons into seven appeals.

 1. The Word of God/Study the Scriptures